fabiennelind/Going-Cross-Lingual_Course/data/README.md

 - 'ruedin_and_morales_2019/parties.tsv': tab-separated file tabulating party abbreviations used in their data
 - 'ruedin_and_morales_2019/party_codes.tsv': tab-separated file mapping party abbreviations used in their data to [CHES](https://www.chesdata.eu/) party IDs
-- 'ruedin_and_morales_2019/ruedin_and_morales_2019_manifest_sections.csv': raw text of party manifesto sections about integration/immigration
+- 'ruedin_and_morales_2019/ruedin_and_morales_2019_manifest_sections.csv': comma-separated file with raw text of party manifesto sections about integration/immigration
-- 'ruedin_and_morales_2019/ruedin_and_morales_2019_manifest_section_sentences.csv': raw text of party manifesto sections about integration/immigration splitted into *natural* sentences
+- 'ruedin_and_morales_2019/ruedin_and_morales_2019_manifest_section_sentences.csv': comma-separated file with text of party manifesto sections about integration/immigration splitted into *natural* sentences

 ## European election candidate tweets